Incidents

 Incidents Table

 Each incident is made up of a number of attributes.
 Above the table are search fields that allow you to refine the incident list based on your selected search criteria.
 Incidents that impact multiple nodes of a network hierarchy are grouped together, this group is indicated with a + icon displayed beside the incident severity.
-Click + icon to expand the group and view more information about other incidents that contribute to the selected incident and information about the parent incident to which the selected incident contributes.
+Click the + icon to expand the group and view more information about other incidents that contribute to the selected incident and information about the parent incident to which the selected incident contributes.

 The table has the following attributes:

 • Severity: Displays the severity of an incident, ranging from P1 to P4 (P1 being the highest priority and P4 the lowest).
 The severity of an incident is determined by the type of the incident, duration of the incident, number of impacted clients, number of impacted APs, scope of the incident (example: a zone-level incident is more severe than an AP-level incident), and other factors.
+Clicking this attribute displays the Incident Details page for the associated incident.
+You can filter incidents by severity using the Severity drop-down above the table.

 • Date: Displays the date and time when the incident started.
+Clicking this attribute displays the Incident Details page for the associated incident.

 • Duration: Displays the duration of the incident.